itfanr/ros2-wiki/Working-with-multiple-RMW-implementations.md

 *Note:* for ROS 2 alpha releases up to and including alpha 8, only the 'alphabetical order' rule explained above is used, and so the RMW implementation for Fast RTPS does not have any explicit priority over other RMW implementations.

 ## Specifying RMW implementations

+---

-To have multiple RMW implementations available for use, you must have built from source.
+To have multiple RMW implementations available for use you must have built from source (see above).

+---

 ### C++